 The responsibility for making effective the provisions of Act 497 is vested in the Pension Board which consists of five members.
-Member Number One serves as the Chairman and is appointed by the Jefferson County Commission and shall have had more than ten years experience in an executive capacity in insurance or actuarial work.
-Member Number Two is appointed by the Jefferson County Judge of Probate and shall have had at least ten years experience in an executive capacity in investing or banking.
+Member Number One serves as the Chairman and is appointed by the Jefferson County Commission and shall have had more than ten years' experience in an executive capacity in insurance or actuarial work.
+Member Number Two is appointed by the Jefferson County Judge of Probate and shall have had at least ten years' experience in an executive capacity in investing or banking.
 Member Number Three is appointed by the Jefferson County Personnel Board.
 Member Number Four and Member Number Five are elected by the active members of the Retirement System.
 Each members' term of office is for three years.

 Plan membership is mandatory for all classified full-time Jefferson County civil service employees upon commencement of employment.
 Employees whose employment is not subject to the Civil service system or those who are officers may elect to join.
-At September 30, 2015 and 2014, membership in the Plan consisted of the following:
+At September 30, 2016 and 2015, membership in the Plan consisted of the following:

-2015 2014

-Current active members:

-Vested members 1,309 1,328

-Nonvested members 808 780

-2,117 2,108

-Retirees and beneficiaries currently receiving benefits 2,249 2,235

-Terminated employees electing deferred benefits 261 113
+2016 2015 Current active members 2,263 2,117 Retirees and beneficiaries currently receiving benefits 2,293 2,249 Terminated employees electing deferred benefits 266 261